-- When you use setCaching and setMaxResultSize together, single server requests are limited by either number of rows or maximum result size, whichever limit comes first. - You can limit the scan to specific column families or columns by using addFamily or addColumn.
+To specify a maximum result size, use setMaxResultSize(long), with the number of bytes.
+The goal is to of rows or maximum result size, whichever limit comes first. • You can limit the scan to specific column families or columns by using addFamily or addColumn.
 The goal is to reduce IO and network.
-IO is reduced because each column family is represented by a Store on each RegionServer, and only the Stores representing the specific column families in question need to be accessed.
+IO is reduced because each column family is represented by a Store on each RegionServer, and only the Stores representing the specific column families in question need to be accessed. public Scan addColumn(byte[] family, byte[] qualifier) public Scan addFamily(byte[] family)